 For example, an employee might simply receive a warning.
 He might also be sued and/or fired.
 A judge can even order an employee to stop his disloyal behaviour.
 However, an “injunction” (the legal name of the judge’s order to stop doing something), is used more often when the employee signed a non-competition agreement.

-If you find yourself in this situation, it could be helpful to speak to a legal professional.
+If you find yourself in this type of situation, it may be helpful to speak to a legal professional.

 Can I use the Internet for my personal use while I am at work?

-No. Unless it is justified by the type of work you do or permitted by your employer, using the Internet or accessing online social networking sites (like Facebook, Twitter, etc.) during your work hours is disloyal to your employer.
+No. Unless justified by the type of work you do and/or permitted by your employer, using the Internet or accessing online social networking sites (like Facebook, Twitter, etc.) during your work hours is disloyal to your employer.
 If an employee spends a lot of time surfing the Internet for personal reasons, the quality and speed of his work will be affected.

 Your office computer is a work tool.
 This means your employer can decide how the Internet can be used while you are on the job.

-Can my employer access my computer to make sure I respect his Internet policy?
+Can my employer access my computer to make sure I respect its Internet policy?